-Hibiscus (also known as Rose Mallow) produces huge tropical looking flowers on hardy perennial plants.
-Each spring plants come back bigger and more vigorous than the year before.
-Needs constant moisture.
-Hibiscus is an excellent choice for containers, beds, bog gardens, and can grown as wonderful small hedges.
+Hibiscus (aka rose mallow) produces huge, tropical-looking flowers on hardy perennial plants.
+Each spring hibiscus will come back bigger and more vigorous than it did the year before.
+Plants need moist or even wet soil.
+Hibiscus grows beautifully in containers, bog gardens, or beds and can be used as a short and showy flowering hedge.
 Winter hardy to zone 5.

 HONEYMOON SERIES Hibiscus Seeds

 This Honeymoon has just begun, and its a doozy.
 By far the darkest, richest red available in a hardy hibiscus.
 Impressive 6-8″ wide, pleated and papery blossoms with ruffled edges.
 The naturally branching, 24-30″ tall, heat tolerant plants flower mid-to-late summer.
 Honeymoon Deep Red hibiscus blooms the first year from seed, often in just over 3 months.